Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 - Multiple Elasticsearch Nodes are only really useful if they actually run on different hosts.
   - Again, it is assumed that the release package is downloaded on the individual hosts and the `.env` file is provided.
 - You can always add more nodes to the Elasticsearch cluster to provide additional disk space and computing power.
   - You can start with two nodes today and add another cluster node in 6 months if needed.

+Watch this video for a demonstration: [Add Elasticsearch node](https://youtu.be/sM5-0c8aEZk)

 __1. Setup Cluster-Nodes__